appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/reset-widget.md

 ---
 # Reset Widget

 Use the resetWidget function to revert a widget to its default state.
-Any user input changes will get reverted and the values in the default properties will be applied.
+Any user input changes are reverted and the values in the default properties is applied.

 ### Signature